-In 2010, plans were made to develop the land into Mustard Seed Village, an innovative educational retreat center which would include housing, classroom, and agricultural elements all grounded in sustainability and rooted in community.
+In 2010, plans were made to develop the land into an innovative educational retreat center which would include housing, classroom, and agricultural elements all grounded in sustainability and rooted in community.
 In 2014, construction began on a classroom.
-This work continues under our new name, Circlewood.
+In 2017, this work continued under a new leader, James Amadon, and a new name, Circlewood.

 Circlewood has continued the work by establishing a 30-year forest stewardship plan and an updated site development plan.
 In 2019, online courses and webinars began, and in 2020 the Earthkeepers podcast was launched.